-We are accepting SI applications for those interested in the following courses:
+We are NO LONGER accepting SI applications for the Fall 2018 semester.

 The supplemental instruction program provides additional academic assistance for traditionally difficult courses.
 Upperclassmen who received an A in a designated course may be eligible to apply for the Supplemental Instruction Fellowship Program.